Reddy2605/Spotify-Clone/README.md

 Homepage UI: A visually appealing homepage inspired by Spotify.

-Navigation Bar: Includes options for  Home, Search, and  the Library.
+Navigation Bar: Includes options for a Home, Search, and  the Library.

 Music Player UI: A fixed bottom player with play, pause, and next/previous controls.